 Arthritis usually appears in old dogs, but it can also develop in an early stage as well and affect younger dogs.
 There are certain breeds more prone than others to develop this disease, such as Labrador and Golden Retrievers, German Shepherds, Rottweilers, Bernese Mountain Dogs, etc.; however, any dog who suffers from obesity is at a higher risk of developing this disease.

-Whines when he is touched: Arthritis can be extremely painful, so it’s very natural for dogs to yelp while your pet them around their hips or joints.
+3. Whines when he is touched: Arthritis in dogs can be extremely painful, so it’s very natural for them to yelp while your pet them around their hips or joints.

-Limps when he walks: Severe pain can affect your dog’s mobility, so it’s very common to watch him hobble.
+5. Limps when he walks: Severe pain can affect your dog’s mobility, so it’s very common to watch him hobble or limp.
+It is also usual for dogs to show discomfort in one particular area or limb, so arthritis might be confused with a bump or an injury.

-Change his behavior/personality: dogs who are in pain usually choose to be alone since they don’t want to be disturbed.
+6. Change his behavior/personality: dogs who are in pain usually choose to be alone since they don’t want to be disturbed.
 It is very common for you to notice that he is now aloof and a bit irritable as well.
+Besides, he will probably show reluctance to go on walks, leave the house, etc.

 First of all, if you suspect your dog is suffering from arthritis, you should take him to the vet for a close check-up.
 He/she will run some tests and will decide if your dog is eligible for arthritis medication (NSAIDs: Non-Steroidal Anti-Inflammatory Drugs) to alleviate pain and reduce inflammation.
 Never administrate meds to your dog unless they are indicated by your vet.

-However, there are a few things you can do at home to improve your dog’s quality of life and make his ailment better.
+However, there are a few things you can do at home to improve your dog’s quality of life and make arthritis in dogs better.

-- Dog supplements for Hip and Joint Support: Providing your dog with a dietary supplement with anti-inflammatory effects will make a significant difference in your dog’s situation.
-Mokai’s Max Strength Glucosamine improves mobility and flexibility, reduces pain and increases comfort.
+Dog supplements for Hip and Joint Support: Providing your dog with a dietary supplement with anti-inflammatory effects will make a significant difference in your dog’s situation.
+Mokai’s Advanced Hemp Mobility improves mobility and flexibility, reduces pain and increases comfort.
 Besides, it strengthens the immune system and provides the required nutrients to build healthy joint cartilage.
 You can read more in our blog Benefits of Glucosamine.